 James Ogburn is a US-born composer, conductor, theorist, and educator who began his musical career as a jazz and rock guitarist, primarily as a hobby.
 He pursued and completed degrees in Composition & Theory at Central Washington University (B.M.), and the University of Pittsburgh (M.A. & Ph.D.).
 Dr. Ogburn’s music has been featured at over a dozen festivals and on orchestral season programs throughout North America, Europe, and Asia.
 Currently, he is Assistant Professor/ Coordinator of Theory and Composition at the Schwob School of Music, in Columbus, GA.
-He moved to Columbus in 2015 with his wife, the oboist Amy Galbraith Ogburn and their two children, Barry and Zoe.
+He currently lives in Columbus with his two children, Barry and Zoe.

 His music has been featured in national, regional, and international festivals, including World Saxophone Congress XVI, Beijing Modern Music Festival 2013, June in Buffalo 2007, ACO/Penn Presents New Music, the Inaugural Asian Double Reed Association Conference, the Thailand International Composition Festival, the Fifth Annual Thailand Brass and Percussion Festival, the 2004 SCI National Student Conference, the Krakow Academy SME Thirty Year Anniversary Gala, and the U3 Festival.